Winter Notes: These Cross-Quarter Days

 Adrian Ayres Fisher

 Gardening and the outdoors have always been important to me.
-Years ago, several life-altering events, coupled with my Quaker beliefs and concern for the environment led me towards an earthcare-centered life that includes learning about and practicing ecological, or regenerative, gardening and natural area restoration.
+Years ago, several life-altering events, coupled with my spiritual beliefs and concern for the environment led me towards an earthcare-centered life that includes learning about and practicing ecological, or regenerative, gardening and natural area restoration.

 I also monitor rare plants for Plants of Concern.
-In addition I serve as programs co-chair on the board of West Cook Wild Ones.
+In addition I serve as programs and advocacy co-chair on the board of West Cook Wild Ones.

 In the past, I was sustainability coordinator at a community college, trained and volunteered as a University of Illinois Extension Master Gardener and worked at an independent garden center as a native plant buyer and gardening coach.